thestackcollective/curriculum-site/module2/lessons/networking.md

 Networking is another word for building relationships.
 When you’re networking, you’re actively getting to know someone and they’re getting to know you.
 As you get to know each other, you’re finding ways to mutually benefit each other, which is something you do in all relationships.
 For example, mutual benefits in friendships often revolve around support, common interests, and social interaction.

-It’s important to recognize what you could gain through networking interactions while at Turing – these might include support and advice as well as reconnecting with those in your existing network.
+It’s important to recognize what you could gain through networking interactions while at TheStackCollective – these might include support and advice as well as reconnecting with those in your existing network.
 Every relationship has a giving and receiving quality to it, and networking is a little more blatant about it.
 While you’re receiving support and advice, you can benefit the relationship by spending time really getting to know the other person and their goals so that you can return the favor at a later time.

 ## Assessing Your Comfort Level in Networking